How Social Media Can Hurt Your Construction Injury Case

 Innocent posts can reduce your compensation because an entry can be misinterpreted or “spun” to make you less credible.
 This could leave you with an unfavorable settlement that doesn’t cover your expenses.
 Or you could get nothing at all.
 Here are some social media posts you must avoid making.

-Tagged Posts: These are dangerous too; even if you had nothing to do with the post.
-If this happens, remove yourself from the post; then ask your friend to remove you, or delete the post and ask your friend not from tag you until you say it’s ok.
+- Tagged Posts: These are dangerous too; even if you had nothing to do with the post.
+If this happens, remove yourself from the post; then ask your friend to remove you, or delete the post and ask your friend not to tag you until you say it’s ok.

 Deleted posts are not gone forever.
 They could be somewhere in the platform’s archive.
 The best social media post is the one that’s never made.